The big Picture¶

 Most modern applications look more or less like this:

-The typical interactions are:
+The most common interactions are:

 - Browsers communicate with web applications

 - Web applications communicate with web APIs (sometimes on their own, sometimes on behalf of a user)

 - Native applications communicate with web APIs

 - Server-based applications communicate with web APIs